Principle of least privilege: Details

-In practice, there exist multiple competing definitions of true least privilege.
+In practice, there exist multiple competing definitions of true (least privilege).
 As program complexity increases rapidly, so do the number of potential issues, rendering a predictive approach impractical.
 Examples include the values of variables it may process, addresses it will need, or the precise time such things will be required.
 Object capability systems allow, for instance, deferring granting a single-use privilege until the time when it will be used.
 Currently, the closest practical approach is to eliminate privileges that can be manually evaluated as unnecessary.
 The resulting set of privileges typically exceeds the true minimum required privileges for the process.

 Another limitation is the granularity of control that the operating environment has over privileges for an individual process.
 In practice, it is rarely possible to control a process's access to memory, processing time, I/O device addresses or modes with the precision needed to facilitate only the precise set of privileges a process will require.

 The original formulation is from Jerome Saltzer:

-Peter J. Denning, in his paper "Fault Tolerant Operating Systems", set it in a broader perspective among four fundamental principles of fault tolerance.
+Peter J. Denning, in his paper "Fault Tolerant Operating Systems", set it in a broader perspective among "The four fundamental principles of fault tolerance".

-Dynamic assignments of privileges was earlier discussed by Roger Needham in 1972.
+"Dynamic assignments of privileges" was earlier discussed by Roger Needham in 1972.